Today, Stalin builds a big airplane. The University

 America's most powerful fighter in WW-II.

-built by 1939, but it was a useless whale in a
+The Russians built another Maxim Gorky, but it was a useless whale in a

 world that needed fast-moving military airplanes.